acerbilab/pyvbmc/docsrc/source/index.rst

 - the log-likelihood can be evaluated *exactly* (e.g., analytically or numerically, but without noise in the evaluation itself).

 Conversely, if your model can be written in closed form and is fast to evaluate, you should exploit the powerful machinery of probabilistic programming frameworks such as `Stan <https://mc-stan.org/>`_ or `PyMC <https://docs.pymc.io/>`_.

+Note: If you are interested in point estimates or in finding better starting points for PyVBMC, check out :labrepos:`Bayesian Adaptive Direct Search in Python (PyBADS) <pybads>`, our companion method for fast Bayesian optimization.

 How-to
 ######